Olive-blockchain/Olive-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 We have compiled the most common misconceptions and questions with responses below.

-Also, don’t forget to join us **today**, Tuesday, June 15 for an AMA on plotting speed and security with Bram, Gene, and the team.
+Also, don’t forget to join us **today**, Tuesday, June 15 for an AMA on plotting speed and security with jeffrey, Gene, and the team.

 **olive Livestream: Plotting speed and security in olive**
 When: Jun 15, 2021 05:00 PM Pacific Time (12:00am UTC)